AhmadBahlwan/Users-List/README.md

 # Angular Quiz App

-This project is an Angular application that serves as a quiz app.
-It allows users to view a list of users, details of individual users, and implements various features such as caching, loading spinner, and search functionality.
+This project is an Angular application that allows users to view a list of users, details of individual users, and implements various features such as caching, loading spinner, and search functionality.

 ## Table of Contents